ansibleguy/collection_opnsense/docs/use_unbound_host.md

 ## Info

-This module manages DNS-over-TLS configuration that can be found in the WEB-UI menu: 'Services - Unbound DNS - DNS over TLS'
+This module manages DNS host-overrides configuration that can be found in the WEB-UI menu: 'Services - Unbound DNS - Overrides - Host overrides'

+Entries like these override individual results from the forwarders.

+Use these for changing DNS results or for adding custom DNS records.

+Keep in mind that all resource record types (i.e. A, AAAA, MX, etc. records) of a specified host below are being overwritten.

 ## Usage